This Roasted Cherry, Feta and Mint Crostini is an easy spring appetizer that’s bursting with flavor.

 As a thank you to Stemilt, I’ve created a roasted cherry, feta and mint crostini.
 Stemilt is a family-owned fruit company that’s been growing, packing and shipping apples, pears and cherries since 1964.
 I think you all know by now that I love working with fruit which is why it was such a natural fit to work with them.

 Learn everything you’d ever want to know about cherries at www.stemilt.com and be sure to follow along on their social networks like Facebook and Instagram.
 They post lots of great farming photos so you can experience life on the farm firsthand.
-You can also check out their latest recipe ebook for more cherry recipes!

 - 1 baguette, sliced on the bias